-In November 2018, the European Commission adopted a strategic long-term vision for a climate-neutral Europe by 2050, which does not set targets, but rather invited national parliaments to submit their draft National Climate and Energy Plans by the end of 2018, while the European Union should be able to adopt and submit an ambitious strategy by early 2020 to the United Nations Framework Convention on Climate Change ("UNFCCC") as requested under the Paris Agreement (Communication (2018) 773: A Clean Planet for all).
+In November 2018, the EC adopted a strategic long-term vision for a climate-neutral Europe by 2050, which does not set targets, but rather invited national parliaments to submit their draft National Climate and Energy Plans by the end of 2018, while the European Union should be able to adopt and submit an ambitious strategy by early 2020 to the UNFCCC as requested under the Paris Agreement (Communication (2018) 773: A Clean Planet for all).

-Apart from CO_2 , the major waste products of electricity generation using fossil fuels are sulphur dioxide ("SO2"), nitrogen oxide ("NOx") and particulate matter, such as dust and ash.
+Apart from $CO_2$ , the major waste products of electricity generation using fossil fuels are sulphur dioxide ("SO2"), nitrogen oxide ("NOx") and particulate matter, such as dust and ash.

-The Industrial Emissions Directive ("IED"), Directive 2010/75/EU of the European Parliament and the Council, of 24 November, is the main EU instrument regulating pollutant emissions from industrial installations and was entered into force on 6 January 2011 to be transposed by Member States by 7 January 2013.
-The IED aims to reduce harmful industrial emissions, in particular, through better application of Best Available Techniques ("BAT").
-Chapter III of the IED on large combustion plants includes certain flexibility instruments (Transitional National Plan, limited lifetime derogation, etc.), namely regarding emission limit values for selected pollutants.
+Directive 2010/75/EU of the European Parliament and the Council, of 24 November (the "IE Directive"), is the main EU instrument regulating pollutant emissions from industrial installations and was entered into force on 6 January 2011 to be transposed by Member States by 7 January 2013.
+The IE Directive aims to reduce harmful industrial emissions, in particular, through better application of Best Available Techniques ("BAT").
+Chapter III of the IE Directive on large combustion plants includes certain flexibility instruments